joomla/rfc/proposed/simplify-admin-meta.md

 ## 1. Summary

 This specification aims to define a more intuitive Backend for output.

-In the *basic mode* the backend will show only important options.
-It is going to add a switch for enable a advanced mode.
-The *advanced mode* shows all possible options.
+* This proposal is a result of the *Forum for the Future* and was proposed by Elisa Foltyn.

 ## 2. Why Bother?

 A good start is essential!

-Most desicions for using or not using a CMS are made during the probation period, making the first tests with a CMS crucial for ensuring that useres get off to a flying start.
+Most decisions for using or not using a CMS are made during the probation period, making the first tests with a CMS crucial for ensuring that users get off to a flying start.

 This in turn is essential for promoting long-term user loyalty.